nate-strauser/meteor-cookbook/d3/README.md

 > * Extra care must be taken to stop the observe and to manage transition calls
 > * No attachment of a full dataset to a set of objects, just attach/update data for each object individually
 >
 > It is possible that this approach is more performant than the preferred and more simplistic `Deps.autorun` pattern.
-However it is significantly more complex and example D3 code requires more refactoring, thus the standard approach is recommended as the preferable option.
+However it is significantly more complex and example D3 code requires more refactoring, thus the `Deps.autorun` approach is recommended as the preferable option.

 ----------